 Charles Ternay Neu Scholarship

-To be eligible, applicants must be admitted to Texas A&M University-Commerce as undergraduates, have declared the intention of majoring in History either through filing a degree plan or listing History as their major on their admission documents, and have an overall GPA of at least 3.0.
+To be eligible, applicants must be admitted to East Texas A&M University as undergraduates, have declared the intention of majoring in History either through filing a degree plan or listing History as their major on their admission documents, and have an overall GPA of at least 3.0.
 The award will be given to the qualified applicant with the highest overall GPA.

 Mattie Baker Prize for Merit

-To be eligible, applicants must be enrolled in Texas A&M University-Commerce, have an undergraduate degree plan on file with a major in History (any track), have completed at least nine semester credit hours in History (excluding History 1301 and 1302) with a major GPA in History of at least 3.3.
+To be eligible, applicants must be enrolled in East Texas A&M University, have an undergraduate degree plan on file with a major in History (any track), have completed at least nine semester credit hours in History (excluding History 1301 and 1302) with a major GPA in History of at least 3.3.
 Eligible applicants will be ranked by the scholarship committee based on demonstrated mastery of course materials.
 The award will be given to the highest ranked eligible candidate.

 Frank B. Jackson Scholarship

-To be eligible, applicants must be enrolled in Texas A&M University-Commerce, have an undergraduate or graduate degree plan on file with a major in History (any track), be classified as a junior or senior (if undergraduate),must have completed at least nine semester credit hours in History (excluding History 1301 and 1302), and have a major GPA in History of at least 3.3.
+To be eligible, applicants must be enrolled in East Texas A&M University, have an undergraduate or graduate degree plan on file with a major in History (any track), be classified as a junior or senior (if undergraduate),must have completed at least nine semester credit hours in History (excluding History 1301 and 1302), and have a major GPA in History of at least 3.3.
 Applicants must submit a 1-2 page essay that discussing their particular interest in history and how they plan to use the degree.
 Eligible applicants will be ranked by the scholarship committee based on demonstrated mastery of course materials and the quality of their essay.
 The award will be given to the highest ranked eligible candidate.

 Jewell and Jesse Guy Smith Scholarship